DEAR LITTLE HILL

 On location in Knoxville, Tennessee for UMASS Magazine recently, my assignment was also informed by the gorgeous issue of Mergoat Magazine I picked up in a cafe and flipped through before walking through Old Gray Cemetery.
 It was changed by unexpectedly heavy rain as it was prevented from falling on a carefully groomed Smokies baseball diamond.
 It was flavored by my producer’s nostalgia that resulted in a late-night stop at the Waffle House.

-Images from the Knoxville sessions are embargoed until the articles are published later in 2024; images included here are iPhone BTS
+Images from the Knoxville sessions are embargoed until the articles publish; images included here are iPhone BTS

 Comment